Shay Given

 On 1 February 2009, Given transferred to Manchester City for £6 million on a four-and-a-half-year contract.
-While Given was at Manchester City, the club qualified for the UEFA Champions League for the first time in its history after finishing third in the Premier League, as well as winning the FA Cup, though he did not appear in the league in the campaign that City reached the Champions League, nor did he play in the FA Cup.
+While Given was at Manchester City, the club, after finishing third in the Premier League, qualified for the UEFA Champions League for the first time in its history, as well as winning the FA Cup – though he did not appear in the league in the campaign by which City reached the Champions League, nor did he play in the FA Cup.
 On 18 July 2011, he joined Aston Villa for a fee believed to be around £3.5 million, signing a five-year contract.
 Given joined Stoke City in July 2015, remaining with the club for two seasons.

 Having surpassed the total of 100 caps required for membership, he is part of the FIFA Century Club.
 Given gained his first international cap in 1996 and played in goal during every match for his country during the 2002 FIFA World Cup campaign, helping them reach the knockout stage.
 He was later on the pitch in Paris when the Republic of Ireland were knocked out of the play-offs for a spot in the 2010 FIFA World Cup by France before helping his team qualify for UEFA Euro 2012.
-Given played at UEFA Euro 2012 and was selected in Martin O'Neill's 23-man squad for UEFA Euro 2016 but didn't appear in any of Ireland's four matches at the tournament.
-Given is the second-highest capped Republic of Ireland player (after Robbie Keane).
+Given played at UEFA Euro 2012 and was selected in Martin O'Neill's 23-man squad for UEFA Euro 2016, but did not appear in any of Ireland's four matches at the tournament.
 He announced his international retirement in July 2016, having amassed 134 caps for his country and kept 52 clean sheets.

 Club career

 Early career

-Born in Lifford, County Donegal, Given's footballing career began at local amateur side Lifford Celtic where he shot to notoriety for conceding seven goals on his debut.
+Born in Lifford, County Donegal, Given's footballing career began at local amateur side Lifford Celtic, where he shot to notoriety for conceding seven goals on his debut.
 He was propelled into the limelight when he played in an FAI Junior Cup semi-final for Lifford Celtic.
 At 14, his performances for the club attracted attention from Scottish club Celtic, and he was invited to train with their youth side during a pre-season tour of Ireland in 1991.
 Given signed for the club a year later.
 Despite being named to the substitutes bench for the Old Firm derby against Rangers on 1 January 1994, Given never made a first-team appearance.

 His performances for Celtic's youth team did bring him to the attention of Blackburn Rovers manager Kenny Dalglish, and he signed for the English side on a free transfer in the summer of 1994.
+Given revealed that Celtic offered him a one-year contract to stay at the club before moving to Blackburn Rovers.